Dispute Inaccurate Credit Items on Your Credit Reports

 What are Credit Bureaus?

-You may have heard of the three credit bureaus Experian, TransUnion, and Equifax.
-But it may seem unclear as to what they do, or what kind of information they provide.
-In a nutshell, credit bureaus are private companies that compile all the data you and your lenders see on your credit reports.
+Credit bureaus are private companies that compile all the data you and your lenders see on your credit reports.
+You may have heard of the three credit bureaus - Experian, TransUnion, and Equifax.
 The data on your credit reports includes personal information like your name, mailing address, and a list of your employers, as well as credit accounts like loans and credit cards that make up your credit history.
 It doesn’t include information like your age, race, or marital status, or any criminal records.
 Also, credit reports are not available to just anyone who asks for them, and the credit bureaus must have your permission in order to provide your credit reports to a lender or employer.

 The credit bureaus’ job is to collect all this information and provide it at the request of lenders, consumers, and even employers who are looking at candidates to hire.
 When a lender evaluates a person’s credit history, they are likely to go to one of the three main credit bureaus to check that person’s creditworthiness.